 4. Streamline Your Meetings

-Remote work has led to a huge increase in the number of meetings — with 83% of workers saying they spend a third of their week in meetings.
+Remote work has led to a significant increase in the number of meetings, with 83% of workers reporting that they spend a third of their week in meetings.

-Since meetings are such an important part of remote work culture, you need to find a way to make them effective and productive — not just something on the calendar that takes up time that would have been spent on actual work.
+Since meetings are such an essential part of remote work culture, you need to find a way to make them effective and productive, not just something on the calendar that consumes time that could have been spent on actual work.

-Beekast gives you all the tools to run effective meetings — from planning to interaction and empowering your team to take action.
-Everything happens in one place, so it’s so much easier to collaborate and drive decision-making effectively.
+Beekast provides you with all the tools to run effective meetings, from planning to interaction, and empowers your team to take action.
+Everything happens in one place, making it much easier to collaborate and drive effective decision-making.

 Here’s what running a remote meeting with Beekast looks like:

-• Engage: start with a short icebreaker, then move into interactive activities to connect with each other, share, and document ideas.
+- Engage: Begin with a short icebreaker, then transition into interactive activities to connect, share ideas, and document them.

-• Decide: use Actions and Decisions to quickly reach resolutions as you go.
+- Decide: use Actions and Decisions to reach resolutions quickly.

 The best part is that every Beekast session generates a detailed report, including how participants engaged, voted, and interacted.
 That way, you have real data to improve future meetings and make them more productive for your team.